-Individual elements are specified by their chemical symbol, individual atoms are specified by the atom-number of the real atom.
-(Real atoms numbers exclude any dummy atoms), or by the PDB or JSmol labels.
+Individual elements are specified by their chemical symbol, individual atoms are specified by the atom-number of the real atom (Real atoms numbers exclude any dummy atoms), or by the PDB or JSmol labels.

 By default, elements of Group IA (Li, Na, K, Rb, Cs) and some of Group IIA (Mg, Ca, Sr, Ba) are considered metals.

 |METAL||All metal atoms are re-defined as being 100% ionic|